The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Introduction

 \textbf{Contribution 3:} Unfortunately, our results indicate that machine learning algorithms perform poorly in distinguishing \emph{ExtremelyBuggy} methods from other methods.
 This is partly due to a significant class imbalance, as \emph{ExtremelyBuggy} methods represent only a small fraction of the overall dataset.
 Common techniques such as oversampling and undersampling did not lead to meaningful improvements in prediction performance.

 \textbf{RQ4}: What are the observable characteristics of \emph{ExtremelyBuggy} methods?

 \textbf{Contribution 4:} The futility in predicting with machine learning models led us to manually investigate the characteristics of the \emph{ExtremelyBuggy} methods so that we can provide actionable guidance for the practitioners.
-As such, we conducted a thematic analysis on a curated dataset of 287 \emph{ExtremelyBuggy} methods.
-In general, we focused on three different aspects while applying thematic analysis: visual issues, context of a method, and bug-fix type.
+As such, we conducted a thematic analysis~\cite{fereday2006demonstrating} on a curated dataset of 287 \emph{ExtremelyBuggy} methods.
+In general, we focused on three different dimensions while applying thematic analysis: visual issues, context of a method, and bug-fix type.
 Our analysis reveals some common themes that exist within these 287 methods.
-For example, we found that methods that deal with the core logic and algorithms tend to become \emph{ExtremelyBuggy}.
+For example, we found that methods exhibiting self-admitted technical debt, implementing core logic or algorithms, or containing excessive exception handling or logging tend to become \emph{ExtremelyBuggy}.